INM-6/narci/README.md

 * For short tutorial on how to use the ontology programmatically via `rdflib` see python notebook under `tutorial`.

-## Ontology release management
+## narci release management

-Versions of the persistent URL of the ontology, `narci` should be used in production.
+The versions of the persistent URL of the ontology, `narci` should be used in production.
 Note that once it is released, schema version move to `dev` of next release number, first minor in the repository, for development purpose.
-The schema persistent URLs versioning are matching with the released released version.
+The schema persistent URLs versioning should match with the released version.
-Documentation and tutorial for each version can be found in the released versions, either by tagged version or released files.
+Documentation and tutorial for each version can be found in the released versions, tagged versions or in released files, these should be linked in the below list of production URLs.

 ## Ontology current development URL
 * `http://www.purl.org/narci/v0.3dev/schema`